1 member

 Many referral resources explain the reward.
 Many beginner resources explain the start.
 Fewer resources explain the code layer itself with enough clarity.

 That gap is exactly why this page exists.
 New players often search in broad terms before they understand the exact terminology.
 They do not always know whether they need a referral code, an invite code, a signup code, or a bonus code.
-They may search broadly for Star Citizen codes even though what actually matters for a new account in this context is the referral code connected to signup.
+They may search broadly for Star Citizen codes even though what actually matters for a new account is the referral code used before account creation is completed.

 Code confusion is one of the quietest ways new players lose a cleaner start before the game even begins.